Aliases for PSME1 Gene

 GeneCards Summary for PSME1 Gene

 PSME1 (Proteasome Activator Subunit 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include endopeptidase activator activity.
 An important paralog of this gene is PSME3.

 UniProtKB/Swiss-Prot for PSME1 Gene